 As an IT professional, my family’s livelihood depends on my ability to operate a keyboard and mouse.
 When those simple tasks became difficult, I finally sought expert help.
 We found an excellent local neurologist who walked us through this truly difficult period.
 After trying different medications, I found relief for my relatively minor symptoms with the inevitable carbodopa/levodopa.

 Later that year, my brain and body really betrayed me.
 I became depressed.
-I’m not talking about the kind of depression where you feel sorry for yourself because you have a progressive, degenerative disease and it’s not fair.
+I’m not talking about the kind of A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. where you feel sorry for yourself because you have a progressive, degenerative disease and it’s not fair.
 No, I was feeling was a complete lack of feeling.
 I had lots of muscle pain and no motivation.
-I was familiar with clinical depression, but I was introduced to something I’d never experienced before: debilitating A feeling of nervousness, worried thoughts and physical distress..
+I was familiar with Diagnosed depression that can be mild, moderate or severe based on the symptoms you have and how long you have them; classified as either major depressive disorder or dysthymia., but I was introduced to something I’d never experienced before: debilitating A feeling of nervousness, worried thoughts and physical distress..
 Somehow, I had missed the part of the “Welcome to your Parkinson’s” pamphlet that described incapacitating depression, anxiety, insomnia and memory loss as part of the PD experience.
 This is when I started asking existential questions: Is this my future?
 Who am I?
 What now?

 My wife took over when I stopped being able to help myself.
 She signed me up for physical therapy, psychiatric therapy and insomnia treatment.
 After a short three months, I felt better than I had in more than a year, ushering in my latest phase.
 I learned to manage my symptoms with exercise, medication, and my ultimate mental therapy: fly fishing.

 This phase is now approaching sunset.
 I started having levodopa-induced dyskinesias last year.
 My right arm and leg have a mind of their own when I’ve had too much levodopa.
 Unfortunately, “too much levodopa” is now not enough to keep my symptoms at bay.
-We expanded my care team and I’ve been offered the chance to have a deep brain stimulation (DBS) system implanted.
+We expanded my care team and I’ve been offered the chance to have a A surgical treatment for Parkinson's disease.
+A special wire (lead) is inserted into a specific area of the brain responsible for movement.
+The lead is connected to a pacemaker-like device implanted in the chest region.
+This device creates electrical pulses, sent through the lead, which “stimulate” the brain and control abnormal brain cell activity. system implanted.

 Having brain surgery probably qualifies as the dawn of a new phase in my Parkinson’s adventures.
 DBS surgery was not an easy decision.
 Research and family support have brought me understanding and peace.
 I’m still a little apprehensive, but I’m ready to try this next phase.